Cycling Mt. Mansfield (one day per year)

 Ride 4.2 miles gaining 2,511’ at 11.5% average grade.

 This is an unbelievably scenic and challenging climb.
 The two drawbacks to cycling Mt.
-Mansfield are (a) it is open only ince day per year for an annual bike race to the top - otherwise, no bikes, and (b) it is gravel.
-The gravel is the lesser of the 2 drawbacks - at least you can ride on the gravel.
+Mansfield are (a) it is open only one day per year for an annual bike race to the top -- otherwise, no bikes allowed, and (b) it is gravel.
+The gravel is the lesser of the two drawbacks -- at least you can ride on it!

 The road is through Stowe Mountain Resort, Vermont.

 RACE TO THE TOP OF VERMONT

 Photo: Race to the Top of Vermont.